Updated May 8, 2023

 The Trail and the Climb

 The first half mile or so of the hike is easy and there are signs and markers to guide you.
 At some point you will have to decide whether to continue with the path or to do the climb.
-The climb is really not difficult for anyone with a moderately degree of fitness.
+The ascend is really not difficult for anyone with a moderately degree of fitness.
 The key is to go only as high as you are comfortable with.
-Don’t forget that after climbing up you’ll have to come down too so be sure to choose a level that you know you can handle.
+Don’t forget that after going up you’ll have to come down too so be sure to choose a level that you know you can handle.

 A rather easy initial climb will lead you to a large plateau which offers a stunning view.
 This is also a great place to take a break and enjoy the scenery and catch your breath (if you have to).
-This is also a perfect place to soak in all the vortex energy if you can feel it.
+This is also a perfect place to soak in all the energy if you can feel it.
 The climb from there is moderately more challenging and requires some thigh muscles and upper body strength.
 Again, go only as high as you are comfortable with.

 Cathedral Rock is generally considered a combination site.
-The first half of the trail is an easy hike and leads you to a rather flat plateau which is the outflow area.
+The first half of the journey is an easy hike and leads you to a rather flat plateau which is the outflow area.
 To reach the inflow area, you need to take on the more challenging path and climb up the rock into the saddle area.
 A combination of outflow and inflow energies is believed to facilitate more profound spiritual connections as well as body and mind healings.

 Access and Parking